pouchdb-community/ember-pouch/README.md

 And of course thanks to all our wonderful contributors, [here](https://github.com/pouchdb-community/ember-pouch/graphs/contributors) and [in Relational Pouch](https://github.com/pouchdb-community/relational-pouch/graphs/contributors)!

 ## Changelog
+- **8.0.0-beta.2**
+  - Set PouchDb indexeddb adapter as default instead of idb adapter to use native views
+  - Generate adapters/application.js at installation
+  - move package.json dependencies to default blueprint
 - **8.0.0-beta.1**
   - Updated to support latest Ember 4.x (fixed isDeleted issues)
   - Switch to PouchDB 7.3.0.
 Getting ready to use the indexeddb-adapter